Magnus-KF/clauding/slides.md

 💸💸💸
 ![alt text](/image-1.png)

-No windows support at the moment

 ---
 layout: timeline
 currentDate: '2025-03-17'
 ---
 ## Cons cont
+No windows support at the moment

-I wouldn't have bothered to learn Vue, just to make a slideshow
+I wouldn't have bothered to learn Vue, just to make a slideshow \

-But this is how you learn new things, by just making stuff
+But this is how you learn new things, by making stuff \
 I know Vue at about the same level as before

 ---
-layout: timeline
+layout: center
-currentDate: '2025-03-19'
 ---

-## Not yet
+## More
 `/mcp`
-Connections to MCP servers.
+Connections to MCP servers

 `/review`
 Claude reviews a pull request